 Michael Kowalewski, Professor of English and Environmental Studies

-Michael Kowalewski teaches a variety of courses in American literature and culture at Carleton.
-He has a special interest in literary regionalism and the cross-disciplinary notion of "place" in American art and writing.
-Born and raised in California, Professor Kowalewski has been teaching and writing about California for over fifteen years, both at Carleton and at Princeton University.
-His essays and reviews have appeared in more than a dozen periodicals.
-He is the author, among other works, of Reading the West: New Essays on the Literature of the American West (Cambridge University Press, 1996).
-He is also the editor of Gold Rush: A Literary Exploration (1997), a sesquicentennial anthology of gold rush writing sponsored by the California Council for the Humanities.
+Michael Kowalewski is the McBride Professor of English and Environmental Studies.
+He teaches a variety of courses in American literature and American Studies at Carleton.
+He has been teaching and writing about California for over 25 years, both at Carleton and at Princeton University.
+He is the author of Reading the West: New Essays on the Literature of the American West (1996).
+He also edited Gold Rush: A Literary Exploration (1997), a sesquicentennial anthology of gold rush writing sponsored by the California Council for the Humanities.

 Professor Catherine Kowalewski